 International Students

 CCCC is not currently accepting international applicants who do not reside in the United States.
-Central Carolina Community College does not issue F-1 non-immigration student visas.
+Central Carolina Community College does not issue any student an I-20 required for an F-1 immigration student visas.

 Special Credit Students